Ruth Gerdes' Story

 The second stage of the operation was performed on May 21, 2007.
 It was a big surgery coming on the heels of two other big surgeries.
 Dr. Botha's surgical skill was evident in the successful removal of the entire right lobe of the liver and all microscopic disease.
 That surgical skill was crucial later in the same surgery because it allowed him to resect and patch a portion of my vena cava that also had tumor involvement.
 Dr. Botha and I had spent enough time together that he knew my wishes.
 Why go through three massive surgeries if we were not going to have total removal of all visible tumors.
 After Dr. Botha performed the second liver resection, I was left with about 30 percent of my original liver and all visible tumors had been removed.

-Dr. Botha says the surgeries and accompanying research into gastrointestinal cancer taking place at UNMC and The Nebraska Medical Center are having a profound impact on patient outcomes.
-I certainly agree that Dr. Botha, his support staff and The Nebraska Medical Center have had a profoundly positive impact on my life.
+Dr. Botha says the surgeries and accompanying research into gastrointestinal cancer taking place at UNMC and Nebraska Medicine are having a profound impact on patient outcomes.
+I certainly agree that Dr. Botha, his support staff and Nebraska Medicine have had a profoundly positive impact on my life.

 Dr. Zaruba says my case taught him many things.
 "As a family-practice physician, I have learned more about carcinoid cancer than I ever thought I would need to know in my career," he said.
 "This case also allowed me to realize how important it is for patients to be active participants in their health care.
 Ruth was as much a part of the medical team as any of her doctors."
 I chuckle at this statement.
 I didn't know there was any other way to approach healthcare.
 Because of the rarity of carcinoid cancer and the unique surgical approach we were taking, these three doctors were open to working with me in novel ways.